 Welcome to the St. Maarten cruise port guide.
 St. Martin is the world’s smallest territory shared by two countries.
-The northern part, with 52 km2 / 20 m2, is French.
-They call the island Saint Martin and they call their city Marigot.
-The southern part with 44 km2 / 17 m2 is Dutch.
-They call the island Sint Maarten and its capital is Philipsburg.
+The northern part, measures 52 km2 / 20 m2, is French.
+The French call this part of the island Saint Martin and they call their main city Marigot.
+The southern part measures 44 km2 / 17 m2 and is Dutch.
+The Dutch call their part of the island Sint Maarten and its capital is Philipsburg.
 For over 350 years they have been living alongside one another on this small island.
 Because of this vibrant but peaceful history the island shows two beautiful and diverse faces and personalities.
 The cruise ships often dock on the Dutch side near Philipsburg.
 St. Martin is great for any tourist!
 Aside from the great climate Sint Maarten is known for its shopping!
 With over 500 duty-free stores this must be absolute shoppers paradise.
 Aside from this fact, the island has lots of sights to offer.
 There are great sites to visit and memories to make.
-Visit the picture perfect optional clothing beach or be blown away at one of the world’s most dangerous airports for example.
-Read more about your options in the Philipsburg cruise port guide underneath.
+Visit the Loterie farm, St. Maarten zoo, the Butterfly farm or be blown away at one of the world’s most dangerous airports for example.
+Read more about your options in the Philipsburg, St. Maarten cruise port guide underneath.

 Cruise Port Guide St. Martin – Philipsburg: docked or tender

-The cruise dock in St. Maarten is the A.C.
+The cruise dock in St. Maarten is called the A.C.
 Wathey Pier.
-It is a large cruise facility that can be occupied by several mega ships.
-At the cruise terminal you will find international and local shops, tourist information, cafe’s and restaurants and (water)taxi service.
+It is a large cruise facility that can accomodate several mega cruise ships.
+At St. Martin’s cruise terminal you will find international and local shops, tourist information, cafe’s and restaurants and (water)taxi service.

-The pier is about 1,5 km or 1 mile from the city centre of Philipsburg.
-You are free to walk, but you can also take the water taxi or regular taxi.
+The cruise dock is about 1,5 km or 1 mile from the city centre of Philipsburg.
+You are free to walk, but you can also take the water taxi or a regular taxi.

 Sometimes ships drop anchor in the bay in front of Philipsburg and tender people to shore.
 Find the tender platform right in the city centre of Philipsburg.
 See map above for its exact location.